 University of Manchester

 Rutherford continued his study of how alpha particles are scattered by thin metal sheets that he had begun at McGill University.
 Now he would make a key discovery on the nature of the atom.
-In his experimentation, he fired alpha particles at a sheet of gold foil only one fifty-thousandth of an inch thick, thus the gold was only a few thousands of atoms thick.
+In his experimentation, he fired alpha particles at a sheet of gold foil only one fifty-thousandth of an inch thick, thus the gold was only a few thousand atoms thick.
 The results of the experiment showed that most of the alpha particles passed through without being affected by the gold.
 However, on the photographic plate that recorded the path of the alpha particles through the gold film, some were scattered through large angles indicating they had collided with a gold atom and the path of travel was deflected—much like a collision of billiard balls.
-The discovery lead Rutherford to exclaim, “it was almost as incredible as if you fired a 15-inch shell at a piece of tissue paper and it came back and hit you.”

 In 1908, Rutherford was awarded the Nobel Prize in Chemistry “for his investigations into the disintegration of the elements, and the chemistry of radioactive substances”—the nuclear decay work that he had done back at McGill.
 As was the custom, Rutherford gave a speech at the Nobel award ceremony in Stockholm, Sweden.
 The audience was filled with past award winners and dignitaries.
 At thirty-seven, Rutherford was a youngster, at least in this crowd.
 His large thin frame with a head full of bushy blond hair stood out.
-After the formal ceremony there were banquets and celebrations, starting in Stockholm, then Germany, and finally the Netherlands.
-Rutherford recalled of that exciting period “Lady Rutherford and I had the time of our lives.”
+After the formal ceremony, there were banquets and celebrations, starting in Stockholm, then in Germany, and finally in the Netherlands.
+Rutherford recalled that “Lady Rutherford and I had the time of our lives.”

 World War I